bootchk/solabile/pages/motorizedMobiles.md

 ### Location of mobile solar panels for balance

-Solar panels are conveniently used for their mass as balancing elements, and positioned at the the end of the arms of a level.
+Solar panels are conveniently used for their mass as balancing elements, and positioned at the end of the arms of a level.

 ### Aesthetics of mobile solar panels